dr-mushtaq/Natural-language-processing/ReadMe.md

 **About**

-This repository is a related to all about Natural Langauge Processing - an A-Z guide to the world of Data Science.
+This repository is a related to all about Natural Langauge Processing - an A-Z guide to the world of  Natural Langauge Processing.
 This supplement contains the implementation of algorithms, statistical methods and techniques (in Python)

 Star this repo if you find it useful ⭐